Real-Time Neural Materials using Block-Compressed Features: Introduction

 \section{Introduction}

 The continuous challenge of real-time rendering systems is to improve the graphics quality while reducing both the memory cost and the evaluation time.
 Recent progress in graphics hardware and rendering algorithms has gotten us closer to this goal.
-For instance, hardware accelerated raytracing \cite{rtptcourse2022} facilitates real-time dynamic global illumination and drastically improves the quality of shadows, reflections and refractions \cite{lumencourse2022, ouyang2021restir, datta2022neural}.
+For instance, hardware accelerated ray-tracing \cite{rtptcourse2022} facilitates real-time dynamic global illumination and drastically improves the quality of shadows, reflections and refractions \cite{lumencourse2022, ouyang2021restir, datta2022neural}.
 Besides that, micropolygon-based data structures \cite{maggiordomo2023micro,nanitecourse2021} allows the rendering of extremely detailed and dense scenes.
 In terms of visual aesthetics, the Physically Based Rendering (PBR) framework has been the standard in real-time applications for well over a decade \cite{PBRCourse2012, PBRCourse2013, hill2020physically}.
 In this framework, a material is composed of multiple texture layers (such as albedo, normals, metalness, etc.) with each layer serving a distinct role in accurately representing various aspects of the material's visual characteristics.
-Enhancing the visual quality of materials typically involves the process of either layering multiple elements \cite{matcourse20223} or increasing the texture resolution which affects their computational cost and memory footprint respectively.
-Consequently, rendering hyper-realistic materials in real-time applications, such as video games, remains somewhat restricted.
+Enhancing the visual quality of materials typically involves the process of either layering multiple elements \cite{matcourse20223} or increasing the texture resolution, which affects their computational cost and memory footprint, respectively.
+Consequently, rendering hyperrealistic materials in real-time applications, such as video games, remains somewhat restricted.